software-architects/learn-blazor/content/architecture/dependency-injection.md

             new Customer { FirstName = "John", LastName = "Doe" }
         };

+        // Note that the constructor gets an HttpClient via dependency
+        // injection.
+HttpClient is a default service offered by Blazor. public Repository(HttpClient client)
+        {
+            // In practice, we would store the HttpClient and use it
+            // to get customers via e.g. a RESTful Web API }

         public async Task<IReadOnlyList<Customer>> GetAllCustomersAsync()
         {
             // Simulate some long running, async work (e.g. web request)